 Publications for Adultsby Award-winning Author & former NASA Flight Controller Marianne Dyson

 Thanks for your interest in my work!
-I have two nonfiction books, one collection of science fiction stories, one eBook collection of poems, and dozens of articles, poems, and short stories available for adult readers.
+I have two nonfiction books, one collection of science fiction stories (Fly Me to the Moon), one eBook collection of poems (Space Poems), and dozens of articles, poems, and short stories available for adult readers.
 A complete list of all my publications is on my BIBLIOGRAPHY page with links to where to read or buy them.
 My books, eBooks, and anthologies containing my work are available through my Book Orders page.

 The rest of this page is devoted to my memoir, A Passion for Space.
 Please see Space and Astronomy for more information about the writing and content of that history text.